Killing of Jason Corbett: Plea deal and sentencing hearing

-On 30 October 2023, Molly Martens Corbett and Thomas Martens both accepted plea bargains at the Davison County Superior Court to charges of class D manslaughter, in return for the district attorney agreeing to drop murder charges against them.
+On 30 October 2023, Molly Martens Corbett and Thomas Martens both accepted plea bargains at the Davidson County Superior Court to charges of class D manslaughter, in return for the district attorney agreeing to drop murder charges against them.
 In early November 2023, Molly pled no contest to a reduced charge of voluntary manslaughter, while Thomas pled guilty to the same charge, and on 9 November 2023 both were sentenced to between 51 and 74 months in prison.
 Due to time already served, it was expected both defendants would only serve an additional seven months in prison before being eligible for release.

 In the sentencing hearing, evidence was presented of Jason's alleged verbal and physical abuse of Molly, including photographic and audio evidence of their altercations.
-One news source summarized how a purported domestic abuse expert testifying on behalf of the defence countered the narrative that Molly planned the attack: "The expert said Molly’s biggest driver was keeping the children, Jack and Sarah.
+One news source summarized how a purported domestic abuse expert testifying on behalf of the defence countered the narrative that Molly planned the attack: "The expert said Molly's biggest driver was keeping the children, Jack and Sarah.
 If she divorced Jason, she knew the children would be taken away.
 If something happened to Jason, she also knew his family in Ireland would take the children from her.
 The expert drew the conclusion this meant she and Martens would have little reason to want Jason dead and would have every reason to use a reasonable amount of force in the situation."
 In his sentencing, the judge remarked that he believed Molly had been a good mother to the Corbett children.
 Multiple character witnesses affirmed Tom Martens and his good character, saying he was a family man and a rule follower.
 In response to insinuations from the defence team that Jason could have killed his first wife Mags Fitzpatrick, her family released a statement vehemently denying the accusation, stating that Mags had suffered from asthma all of her life and insisting that Jason did everything in his power to save Mags during her fatal asthma attack.

 "All we have ever wanted is real Justice for Jason as well as peace and closure for Jack and Sarah.
 No matter the sentencing, we want to set the record straight and let the world know what the truth is.
 We know how much Jason loved and adored our Mags.
 We hope the facts and truth will speak for themselves, and no amount of lies will tarnish the love Jason and Mags had for one another."